 The first steps towards increasing the efficiency and trust in the police force have been taken through the Swedish support to a community police reform within the Albanian police.
 Cooperation with the police is currently focusing on tackling domestic violence and improving inter-institutional cooperation.
 In 2017, Sweden started a new contribution focusing on juvenile justice.
 Swedish justice agencies will work together with their Albanian counterparts to promote EU standards on juvenile justice, through better coordination between the Albanian justice agencies.

-Sweden contributes to the promotion of gender equality in Albania through support to One UN and AWEN.
-There are still major challenges related to increasing women's participation in politics and governance and for this reason Sweden is supporting a project with the aim to increase women representation on all levels of the Albanian society.
-Through AWEN, Sweden contests gender-based violence and supports the construction of help centers for victims of violence.
+Sweden contributes to the promotion of gender equality in Albania through support to One UN and Albanian Women Empowerment Network (AWEN).
+Furthermore, gender equality is integrated in all of Sweden’s contributions.
+There are still major challenges related to increasing women's participation in politics and governance and we therefore work to increase women representation on all levels of the Albanian society.
+Through AWEN, Sweden works to adress gender-based violence and supports services for victims of gender based violence.

 Through the support to AWEN, Civil Rights Defenders and the Olof Palme International Center, the role of civil society and media in monitoring and accountability is strengthened.
 Sweden also supports Regional Environmental Center Albania (REC), working with environmental capacity building within civil society and providing venues for dialogue and cooperation.